MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-storage-blob.md

 [!INCLUDE [intro](../../includes/functions-bindings-intro.md)]

-> [!NOTE]
-> [Blob-only storage accounts](../storage/common/storage-create-storage-account.md#blob-storage-accounts) are supported for blob input and output bindings but not for blob triggers.
-Blob storage triggers require a general-purpose storage account.
-Use the [Event Grid trigger](functions-bindings-event-grid.md) for [blob events](../storage/blobs/storage-blob-event-overview.md) in blob-only storage accounts.
-For an example, see the [Image resize with Event Grid](../event-grid/resize-images-on-storage-blob-upload-event.md) tutorial.

 ## Packages

 The Blob storage bindings are provided in the [Microsoft.Azure.WebJobs](http://www.nuget.org/packages/Microsoft.Azure.WebJobs) NuGet package.
 Source code for the package is in the [azure-webjobs-sdk](https://github.com/Azure/azure-webjobs-sdk/tree/master/src) GitHub repository.

 [!INCLUDE [functions-package-auto](../../includes/functions-package-auto.md)]

+> [!NOTE]
+> Use the Event Grid trigger instead of the Blob storage trigger for blob-only storage accounts, for high scale, or to avoid cold-start delays.
+For more information, see the following **Trigger** section.

 ## Trigger

-Use a Blob storage trigger to start a function when a new or updated blob is detected.
+The Blob storage trigger starts a function when a new or updated blob is detected.
 The blob contents are provided as input to the function.

+The [Event Grid trigger](functions-bindings-event-grid.md) has built-in support for [blob events](../storage/blobs/storage-blob-event-overview.md) and can also be used to start a function when a new or updated blob is detected.
+For an example, see the [Image resize with Event Grid](../event-grid/resize-images-on-storage-blob-upload-event.md) tutorial.

+Use Event Grid instead of the Blob storage trigger for the following scenarios:

+* Blob-only storage accounts
+* High scale
+* Cold-start delay

+### Blob-only storage accounts

+[Blob-only storage accounts](../storage/common/storage-create-storage-account.md#blob-storage-accounts) are supported for blob input and output bindings but not for blob triggers.
+Blob storage triggers require a general-purpose storage account.

 ### High scale

 High scale can be loosely defined as containers that have more than 100,000 blobs in them or storage accounts that have more than 100 blob updates per second.
-For the best performance at high scale, consider the following alternatives to the blob trigger:

-* [Event Grid trigger](functions-bindings-event-grid.md) - Event Grid has built-in support for [blob events](../storage/blobs/storage-blob-event-overview.md).
-For an example, see the [Image resize with Event Grid](../event-grid/resize-images-on-storage-blob-upload-event.md) tutorial.
-* [Queue trigger](functions-bindings-storage-queue.md) - No built-in support; you would have to create queue messages when creating or updating blobs.
-For an example that assumes you've done that, see the [blob input binding example later in this article](#input---example).

 ### Cold-start delay

 If your function app is on the Consumption plan, there can be up to a 10-minute delay in processing new blobs if a function app has gone idle.
 To avoid this cold-start delay, you can switch to an App Service plan with Always On enabled, or use a different trigger type.

-The trigger type options are the same as the ones listed in the previous section.
+### Queue storage trigger

+Besides Event Grid, another alternative for processing blobs is the Queue storage trigger, but it has no built-in support for blob events.
+You would have to create queue messages when creating or updating blobs.
+For an example that assumes you've done that, see the [blob input binding example later in this article](#input---example).

 ## Trigger - example